Graduate Diploma in Cyber Security

 Graduates may find employment as computer security experts in many different organisations due to the pervasive nature of modern computing, but particular demand will come from the areas of web-based services, banking, information retrieval and national security.

-You must have a bachelor degree in computer science, information technology or software engineering from a recognised tertiary university.
+- Recognised bachelor degree in computer science, information technology or software engineering.

 Fees for Australian and New Zealand students